Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The best way to organize Lightroom Classic is to use the method that makes the most sense to you.
 Many Lightroom Classic trainers ignore this basic truth and go on to teach their way, without giving any path or options for people who just think about things differently.

-If only there were a way to learn what tools Lightroom Classic offers to organize, find and share your photos and then combine that with a strategy that you can personalize to your own preference.
+If only there were a way to learn what tools Lightroom Classic offers to organize, find and share your photos and then combine that with a strategy you can personalize to your preference.

 Well, that’s just what I think I’ve done with my new course – Where’s My Photo?